-The Barcode & Security distribution segment focuses on automatic identification and data capture ("AIDC"), point-of-sale ("POS"), and electronic physical security technologies.
+The Barcode & Security distribution segment focuses on automatic identification and data capture ("AIDC"), point-of-sale ("POS"), electronic physical security, and 3D printing technologies.
 We have business units within this segment for sales and merchandising functions, including ScanSource POS and Barcode business units in North America, Latin America, and Europe and the ScanSource Security business unit in North America.
-We see adjacencies among these technologies in helping our resellers develop solutions, such as with networking products.
-AIDC and POS products interface with computer systems and are used to automate the collection, processing and communication of information for commercial and industrial applications, including retail sales, distribution, shipping, inventory control, materials handling, warehouse management and health care applications.
-Electronic physical security products include identification, access control, video surveillance, intrusion-related and wireless infrastructure products.
-During fiscal year 2014, the Barcode & Security distribution segment added 3D printing solutions to their product offerings that are targeted at the manufacturing, healthcare, aerospace, and automotive markets.
+AIDC and POS products interface with computer systems used to automate the collection, processing and communication of information for commercial and industrial applications, including retail sales, distribution, shipping, inventory control, materials handling, warehouse management and health care applications.
+Electronic physical security products include identification, access control, video surveillance, intrusion-related and wireless and networking infrastructure products.
+3D printing solutions replace and complement traditional printing methods and reduce the time and cost of designing new products by printing real parts directly from digital input.